Mohanavadivel-git/caasworkshop/lesson2.3.md

 ## Day 1 - Lesson 2

-## Push Container to Image Registry
+## Push Container Image to Image Registry

 In this lesson, you will learn take the image that you built in [Lesson 1.4](./lesson1.4.md) and push that image to Ford's container registry - Quay.
 There are also instructions for how to push the image to the local Docker registry.